zxue/install-maximo-on-azure-and-aws/README.md

 ## Activate MAS Manage Manually

 When using an external database, you can activate MAS Manage manually through the administration console.
-For more details, refer to the documentation on [Activating Maximo Manage] https://www.ibm.com/docs/en/maximo-manage/continuous-delivery?topic=manage-activating-maximo
+For more details, refer to the documentation on [Activating Maximo Manage](https://www.ibm.com/docs/en/maximo-manage/continuous-delivery?topic=manage-activating-maximo) or [Deploying and activating Maximo Manage](https://www.ibm.com/docs/en/maximo-manage/8.0.0?topic=suite-deploying-activating-manage).

 ## Log In to MAS Manage